mca91/ITEWR_DC_Course/chapter2.md

 An argument to be always specified in `lm()` is a regression formula of the form `y ~ x`.
 This expression states that you want to estimate a linear model of `y` as a function of `x`.
 Type and execute `?lm` or `?formula` for further info on subjects.

-*Data vectors from the previous exercise is available in your workspace.*
+*Data vectors from the previous exercise are available in Your workspace.*

 *** =instructions
 - Estimate a linear regression of test score on class size using `lm()`.
 Store the result in `mod`.
 - `mod` is an object of type `list` with named entries.
 Check this using the function `is.list()`.
-- See what information you can obtain from `mod` using the `$` operator.
+- See what information You can obtain from `mod` using the `$` operator.
 Read out an arbitrary property of the object `mod`.

 *** =pre_exercise_code